sunny127/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson3CLI.rst

 But there is also a GUI tool!
 ====

-If the command line isn't your thing quite a few things can be accomplished via the ``rqt_gui``.
+If the command line isn't your thing quite a few things can be accomplished via the ``rqt_topic``.
 The rqt GUI can be started by running ``rqt`` in the command line.
 You'll want to restart the draw square node by running ``ros2 run turtlesim draw_square`` in the command line.
 You should be able to press the arrow up key to get the command back.